Are you an adviser? Go to Unbiased Pro

 With these accounts, withdrawals are limited, so it’s ideal for savers who don’t need instant access to their cash.

-One of the benefits of limited access accounts is that they usually offer more competitive rates, so you’ll tend to earn more interest than you would with an instant access account.
+One of the benefits of limited access accounts is they usually offer more competitive rates, so you’ll tend to earn more interest than you would with an instant access account.

 A key disadvantage is that withdrawal fees will apply if you need to get withdraw your money within a certain time period.